Covene/MerakiNewClientAlert-Covene/README.md

     if orgresponse:
             OrganizationID = orgresponse[7]["id"]
             OrgName = orgresponse[7]["name"]

+If you know you always want to run the script against the same ORG ID, it would be best to hardcode it with an environment variable.
+This avoids a potential issue that could occur; If your API Key gains or loses access to any Organizations, the script can switch to searching a different ORG ID without the configuration changing.
+An example of how you could hardcode your ORG:

+    def GetOrgID(logger):
+        OrganizationID = get_env_variable("OrganizationID", logger)
+        OrgName = "YourOrgName"
+        return OrganizationID, OrgName

+in the main() function, edit this section as follows.

+    OrganizationID, OrgName = GetOrgID(logger)

 ### Networks
 The GetNetworkIDs function will show the networks that it is going to pull from.
 There is currently no mechanism to pick and chose the networks you want to be alerted on.
 This may change with future updates, but for now all networks are included.